 The Athens public transport system covers most of the city and suburbs.
 You can use all means of public transport using the same ticket.
 A single ticket costs €1.20 and is valid for 90 minutes.

 The fastest means of getting around Athens is the Metro.
-The Athens Metro system is made up of 3 lines and connects to the tram, bus routes and suburban railway.
+The Athens Metro system is made up of 3 lines and connects to the tram, bus routes and suburban railway at multiple stations along each line.
 The Metro runs daily from 5am to midnight.
-Lines 2 and 3 operate until 2am on Fridays and Saturdays.
+Lines 2 and 3 (the red and blue lines) operate until 2am on Fridays and Saturdays.
 At peak hours, trains run every 5-6 minutes.

 Athens Metro: +30 210 519 4012 www.ametro.gr

-Line 1 is an overground train (known as ISAP or electric railway) that runs from the northern suburb of Kifissia to the port of Piraeus.
+Line 1 (the green line) is the historic overground train known as the ISAP or electric railway. ) that runs from the northern suburb of Kifissia to the Port of Piraeus.
 It connects to lines 2 and 3 at three stations (Attiki, Omonia and Monastiraki).